 In 1845 Texas was admitted to the Union as a state, and the Church continued as a domestic mission under the care of Bishop Freeman.
 The Diocese organized officially in 1849 and elected its first bishop, the Rt.
 Rev. Alexander Gregg ten years later.

 Bishop Doyle was invested as the ninth Bishop of Texas on June 7, 2009.
-He oversees 153 congregations (76,000+ members) in 57 counties spread over nearly 50,000 square miles.
-The Diocese is one of six in the state.
+He oversees more than 175 congregations (over 77,000+ parishioners) in 81 counties spread over nearly 70,000 square miles.
+The Diocese is one of five in the state.
 Congregations vary widely in size; as measured by attendance, six of the largest parishes in the top 35 in the United States are in EDOT, two of which are Spanish-speaking.
 Congregations throughout the Diocese offer a broad range of worship styles, from traditional to contemporary, from jazz to Taizé.
 Parishes similarly reflect a diversity of views--traditional to more liberal--on issues facing the Church today.

 There are 58 Episcopal schools in the Diocese of Texas, and a number of institutions including: St. Stephen’s boarding school (Austin) and Episcopal High School (Houston); El Buen Samaritano (a social service agency in Austin) and St. Vincent’s House (clinic and care for the underserved in Galveston).
 Camp Allen, a nationally known diocesan camp and conference center, accommodates a variety of spiritual, social and educational events for all ages.
 The Diocese also has five foundations dedicated to the health and growth of the Church.
 The Episcopal Health Foundation, funded in 2013 from the transfer of St. Luke’s Episcopal Health System to Catholic Health Initiative, has a corpus of $1billion plus and is dedicated to funding transformational health initiatives throughout the Diocese.